Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 ...

-And in the end, each troubled era had its own theme,
+And in the end, each troubled era has its own theme,

-The hypothesis that they were troubled people remains the same.
+The hypothesis that it was a troubled person remains the same.

 Originally, there is still a theory that Western Europe was a major power,

-In fact, the correct answer may be the larger continent represented by the kanji character for "Echigo," but even that is unclear now.
+But in reality, the answer may be the larger continent represented by the character for "Echi," but that's unclear now.

 ...